MatAtBread/nodent/README.md

 `use nodent-es7` - it's the most compatible as it doesn't require any platform support such as Promises or Generators, and works on a wide range of desktop and mobile browsers.

 #### Shipping an app or module within Node, npm or [modern browsers supporting Promises](http://kangax.github.io/compat-table/es6/#test-Promise)
 `use nodent-promises` provides the most compatibility between modules and apps.
 If your module or library targets Node earlier than v4.1.x, you should install a Promise library (e.g. rsvp, when, bluebird) or use `nodent.Thenable` to expose the Promise API.
+In promises mode, there is no need for a runtime at all.
+Specifying the option `use nodent-promises {"noRuntime":true}` will generate pure ES5 code at the cost of some loss in performance and increase in code size.

 > **v2.x** users: `nodent.EagerThenable()` is still defined, but as of v3 is the same as the `Thenable` implementation.